oSoWoSo/DistroHopper/docs/README.md

 # How to install DistroHopper?

  You need get copy of distrohopper

   If you want more stable experience, download latest release from

 #### [GitHub](https://github.com/oSoWoSo/DistroHopper/releases)

   or

   From SourceForge [![SourceForge](https://img.shields.io/sourceforge/dt/distrohopper.svg)](https://sourceforge.net/projects/distrohopper/files/latest/download)

- If you want latest developer version... (could have bugs)
+ If you want latest developer version... (could have bugs and break anytime)

  `git clone https://github.com/oSoWoSo/DistroHopper`

  Enter created/unpacked distrohopper directory

  Then enter config directory

  `cd distrohopper/config`

  And run

  `./1stRun.sh`

  Now should be good to go...

 ---